friedrichs-repo/mosaic/README.md

 # mosaic

-Can be used for transforming an image into a mosaic by replacing the pixels with the best matches from a selection of photos.
+for transforming an image into a mosaic by replacing the pixels with the best matches from a selection of photos.